Skip to main content

 This is an optional feature that we provide to allow compliance with your company security posture; it is not a required nor recommended configuration.

-While IP whitelisting may seem like a straightforward way to control access, it introduces significant challenges that often outweigh any perceived benefits.
+IP whitelisting may seem like a straightforward way to control access, but it introduces significant challenges that often outweigh any perceived benefits.
 This feature is designed to restrict access, not grant it.
 It should only be implemented when explicitly required by your security office or by compliance regulations.

 Implementing an IP whitelist without fully understanding the implications can lead to unnecessary access issues and increased support overhead.
 Business processes that rely on external connectivity with vendors, suppliers, partners, or customers will be impacted if any of these external parties changes premises, updates their network, or changes their internet service provider.